Guenon and Islam

 We owe it to Guenon for delineating the features of religious traditions intellectually.
 This accounts for the variety of religious forms in a manner totally different from the historical, empirical, archaeological, empirical, and exegetical approaches appropriate to academic research.
 He identified several specific traditions, specifically, Taoism, Hinduism, certain pagan mystery schools, Medieval Christianity, and Islam.

-Nevertheless, certain traditions are more comfortable within the parameters specified by Guenon than others.
+Nevertheless, some traditions are more comfortable within the parameters specified by Guenon than others.
 In particular, Christianity, as conventionally understood, rejects certain aspects of it.
-The most prominent theologians favorable to Guenon—Jean Borella, Philip Sherrard, Seraphim Rose—eventually rejected the Traditional approach.
+The most prominent theologians favorable to Guenon — Jean Borella, Philip Sherrard, Seraphim Rose — eventually rejected the Traditional approach.
 Neo-pagan revivals, as long as they are bound to certain of Evola’s heterodox notions, also reject some primary elements of Tradition, so are doomed to insignificance.
 Let’s look at the lineaments of Tradition as Guenon outlined.

 Categorical